asob00/Writeups/Portswigger/XSS/Stored XSS into onclick event with angle brackets and double quotes HTML-encoded and single quotes and backslash escaped.md

 **Javascript code:**
 `var tracker={track(){}};tracker.track('my-url' );`

-To insert alert al I had to do was close string which contained my url, close parentheses, insert semicolon and my alert(1), then comment out the rest :)
+To insert alert all I had to do was close string which contained my url, close parentheses, insert semicolon and my alert(1), then comment out the rest :)

 ## Final payload looks like this:
 - **Comment:** a